Alexander Kuklev, JetBrains Research

 extract(prf) : Computation⁎<T>

-To account for this, we must introduce the monad Computation⁎<T>
+To account for this, we must introduce the monad Computation⁎<T> of surveyable subsets.

 As we will see below, it provides an interpretation for the recently developed Verse calculus, a novel approach